-Overcoming spurious correlations between image features and categories.
 Many datasets are biased in a way that a specific image feature consistently appears in images of the same category.
-DNNs tend to learn that those features are informative of the category [37].
+DNNs tend to learn that those features are informative of the category (Geirhos et al., 2020).
 This form of dataset bias is different from the bias in the object orientation and illumination conditions, which do not necessarily lead to spurious correlations.
-Recently, there have been a several works that address spurious correlations.
-These are based on automatically detecting the features that spuriously correlate with the category, and encourage the DNN not to rely on those features [38, 39].
-Ahmed et al. [40] introduced a method that effectively alleviates the effect of spurious correlation caused by biased object background.
+Recently, there have been several works that address spurious correlations.
+These are based on automatically detecting the features that spuriously correlate with the category, and encourage the DNN not to rely on those features (Arjovsky, Bottou, Gulrajani, & Lopez-Paz, 2019; Sagawa, Koh, Hashimoto, & Liang, 2020).
+Ahmed, Bengio, van Seijen, and Courville (2021) introduced PGI, which is a method that effectively alleviates the effect of spurious correlation caused by biased object background.
 This work exploits the assumption that the training distribution also contains examples without spurious correlations.
-It employs EIIL [41] to classify the images of an category with the features that spuriously correlate with the category and without them.
+CMMD (Li et al., 2018) is another method, which uses idea of maximum mean discrepancy (MMD).
+CMMD and PGI employ EIIL (Creager, Jacobsen, & Zemel, 2021) to classify the images of an category with the features that spuriously correlate with the category and without them.
 Then, invariance is encouraged across these two groups of images.
 Thus, invariance appears once more as a facilitator of generalization.